 In today’s business environment, management consulting firms must be ready to address client challenges and needs that will transform their business by 10 or 100 times.
 Tools and methods must be scaled up to ensure applicability to the widest possible audience globally.

-The Consulting Workshop Series provides a good understanding of the 10 Methods of conducting Workshops that are custom designed to fit specific workshop objectives.
+The Consulting Workshop Series provides a good understanding of the 10 Methods of conducting Workshops necessary for strategy development.
+These are custom-designed to fit specific workshop objectives.
 Different methods are developed for the purpose of providing organizations the most appropriate tool necessary to support organizations to achieve their strategic goals and targets.

 If it is the management’s goal to provide stakeholders an opportunity to stop and reflect on the past in order to make decisions about the future, then PAME is the perfect method to undertake.

 Differentiating PAME from the Rest

 The acronym PAME stands for Participatory Assessment, Monitoring, and Evaluation.
 It is a Consulting Workshop Method that is focused on evaluation and learning.
 It is an opportunity for the stakeholders of a project to stop and reflect on the past in order to make decisions about the future.

 PAME as an approach can be used in various ways and in various points throughout the project.
 PAME is a helpful tool in avoiding pending or potential crisis and can help people determine the cause of a problem and ways to remedy it.

 In the final analysis, it is most effective in shedding an understanding of why certain projects are not working well.

 The 4-Phase Approach of PAME

 PAME is best conducted using a 4-phase approach.